yiannis-spyridakis/npmjs-mcp-server/README.md

 ## 5. Example Tool Usage and Responses

 The following examples illustrate how to call a tool (conceptual, actual client usage may vary) and the expected `data` portion of the successful MCP `CallToolResponse`.
 The MCP SDK handles the full response envelope (version, timestamp, etc.).
+The `data` field in the MCP response will contain a `content` array, where the first element is an object of type `text` and its `text` property holds a JSON string of the results shown below.

 ### Example: Calling `get_npm_package_summary`